 One of the factors that can decide on the success or failure of your startup is the team of co-founders.
 From my point of view, the team is the most important element, even more, than the idea itself.
 The team is what will define the DNA of your startup, we must be very accurate in knowing who we are going to invite to the adventure of starting your own business.

-In all startups, there are two types of partners or shareholders, the ones who will work in the
+In all startups, there are two types of partners or shareholders, the ones who will work in the everyday operation and the ones who invest their money or required capital for the company to start.

 The recommendation is as follows: Regarding the partner or shareholder you are going to invite to be working with you in everyday operation, make sure that their skills and yours complement each other and that he/she is willing to give one hundred and ten percent of his/her skills and abilities.
 Entrepreneurship is not an easy task!
 Something that VC and investors look for is a co-founding team that is a multi-disciplinary.